skeolan/FireAndManeuver/Ruleset-FireAndManeuver.md

 > For example, if a Formation contains a 44-Mass Destroyer and a 22-Mass Frigate, then the Destroyer (2/3 total mass) occupies percentiles 01-67 and the Frigate occupies percentiles 68-100.

-> If the attacker targeting the Formation rolls a 75 for one weapon's percentile result, then the Frigate is under fire by that weapon.
+> If the attacker targeting the Formation rolls a 75 for one Fire Control's percentile result, then the Frigate is under fire by that FireCon's assigned weapons.

 > If the Frigate has Thrust 8 while the Destroyer has Thrust 6, the Frigate can either increase or decrease its percentile "share" by 2x5=10 percentile points: